opensafely/documentation/docs/getting-started/how-to/troubleshoot-common-codespaces-issues/index.md

 For actions that use these image versions in their `run: ` stanza in project.yaml, we expect the behaviour of your R or python scripts to be the same when executed via `opensafely run` or directly in codespace environment (or in the provided RStudio environment for R).

-If you have actions defined in your [project pipeline file](../../../actions-pipelines.md#projectyaml-format) that reference older images like `python:v1` or `jupyter:v1` (or — due to an _unfortunate_ historical naming convention —  `python:latest` or `jupyter:latest`), or the newer `r:v2` image, then the behaviour of your code when run in those images may not be the same as if you run the code directly in the codespace.
+If you have actions defined in your [project pipeline file](../../../actions-pipelines.md#projectyaml-format) that reference older images like `python:v1` or `jupyter:v1`, or the newer `r:v2` or `r:v3` images, then the behaviour of your code when run in those images may not be the same as if you run the code directly in the codespace.
 This is because the installed packages and versions of Python or R that are available differ between these environments.

 If this is the case for your project, your options are: